 I also got sick abroad a couple times as a teenager, including pink eye in England and allergies in California, so I had to figure out what I had, where the nearest store was, and what sort of medicine I needed to take.
 This responsibility forced me to read the medicine bottle carefully and take it at the correct times with the correct dosage.
 For the pink eye, I had to administer my own eye drops and take Advil twice a day until it cleared up ... not pleasant for a girl who hated swallowing pills and hated bodily discomfort.
 Taking care of my health was 100% on me, and it taught me to be proactive while at home and abroad.

 Outside of learning about money and health, I took several solo flights across the United States while I was still in my mid-teenage years.
 I'd flown a few times before that, but never alone.
 The first time my parents dropped me off at the airport, I stood there, nervous and unsure what to do.
 But fear of missing my flight propelled me forward, and I learned how to manage my time in the airport, pay attention to flight boards and delays (one flight I took changed gates one time, and I almost missed the flight because I hadn't been listening to the announcements very carefully), and guard my belongings/keep track of my things.
 Not only did I learn how to manage myself, but I also lost my fear of traveling solo in airports, bus stations, train stations, and more.

 All these lessons I've learned while abroad really helped me feel more comfortable and confident with travel ... and also taught me how to manage my time, take responsibility for myself and well being, and follow my dreams without depending on others to deliver them to me.

 I can't imagine a better way than travel to learn such great life skills!

+Ready for more teenage travel lessons?
 Check out part two, where I discuss four more important things I learned as a teenage traveler!